dleporis/social-robotics-gaze-detection/README.md

+# Spcoaæ Robotics Gaze Detection

-# Real-time 3D Multi-person Pose Estimation Demo
+Real-time 3D Multi-person Pose Estimation is based on https://github.com/Daniil-Osokin/lightweight-human-pose-estimation-3d-demo.pytorch/tree/master

 This repository contains 3D multi-person pose estimation demo in PyTorch.
 Intel OpenVINO&trade; backend can be used for fast inference on CPU.
 This demo is based on [Lightweight OpenPose](https://arxiv.org/pdf/1811.12004.pdf) and [Single-Shot Multi-Person 3D Pose Estimation From Monocular RGB](https://arxiv.org/pdf/1712.03453.pdf) papers.
 It detects 2D coordinates of up to 18 types of keypoints: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees, and ankles, as well as their 3D coordinates.
 It was trained on [MS COCO](http://cocodataset.org/#home) and [CMU Panoptic](http://domedb.perception.cs.cmu.edu/) datasets and achieves 100 mm MPJPE (mean per joint position error) on CMU Panoptic subset. *This repository significantly overlaps with https://github.com/opencv/open_model_zoo/, however contains just the necessary code for 3D human pose estimation demo.*